 Food Loss and Waste Protocol

-PACE Partner World Resources Institute is contributing to the following Calls to Action from the Circular Economy Action Agenda for Food
+PACE Partners the World Resources Institute, WRAP, UNEP and the World Business Council for Sustainable Development are contributing to the following Calls to Action from the Circular Economy Action Agenda for Food:

 4. Better understand hotspots of food loss and waste